Superconductivity of Carbon Compounds with Sodalite Structure

-In hydrogen compound superconductors, high pressure may stabilize these characteristic structures, leading to a high phonon frequency.
-In fact, these materials are only stable within a limited pressure range, and the phonon frequency decreases with increasing pressure.\cite{Wang-2012,Feng-2015, Y-Li-2015, H-Liu-2017, Peng-2017, Heil-2019} In experiments, it is not easy to generate high pressure over a few hundred GPa, and the HTS of hydrogen compounds can only be achieved with devices using diamond anvil cells.
-This situation prevents further development of experimental research and application as electronic devices in the future.
-It is desirable to reduce the required pressure to realize HTS of these compounds.
-Thus, we would propose a way to use carbon atoms instead of hydrogen atoms in the sodalite structure.
+In hydrogen compound superconductors, high pressure may stabilize their characteristic structures and leads to a high phonon frequency.
+In experiments, it is not easy to generate high pressure of over a few hundred GPa, and HTS of hydrogen compounds can only be achieved in diamond anvil cells.
+It is desirable to reduce the required pressure to realize HTS.

-In fact, materials constructed with carbon atoms such as diamond are stable at atmospheric pressure and have high phonon frequency up to 2000 K. Boron-doped diamond has been studied as a candidate of phonon-mediated HTS.\cite{Kawano,Okazaki,Ma} Moreover, intercalated graphite and alkali-doped C$_{60}$ compounds are known carbonate superconductors with high $T_ {\rm c} $ up to $\sim 33$ K.\cite{Smith,Ramirez} Since many hydrogen compounds with a sodalite structure have a large $ \lambda$,\cite{Wang-2012,Feng-2015, Y-Li-2015, H-Liu-2017, Peng-2017, Heil-2019} it may be expected that carbonate with the same structure also has a large $ \lambda$.
-If its compound has a high phonon frequency, HTS can be expected.
-The existence of the sodalite structure with only carbon atoms is already known by a work of the density functional theory.\cite{Pokropivny} By combining carbon with other elements, we expect a high $ \omega_{\rm ph} $ and a large $ \lambda $ as well as hydrogen compound superconductor.

-In this work, we examine the superconductivity of carbon compounds with a sodalite structure by first-principles calculations.
-We calculate the energy band and the phonon dispersion of the systems.
-On Basis of the McMillan formulation, we estimate the $ T_{\rm c} $ of several compounds that are expected to show HTS.
-We also discuss the relationship between carbon and hydrogen compound systems by comparing these electronic and phonon states.